desheffer/nix-config/docs/nixos.md

 cat /mnt/etc/nixos/hardware-configuration.nix
 ```

-On the existing machine, clone the `desheffer/nix-config` repository.
+On the existing machine: Clone the `desheffer/nix-config` repository.
 Create a
 new `BRANCH`.
 Create a configuration for the new machine and assign it a
 `HOSTNAME`.
 Use the hardware configuration from the previous step, as needed.

-On the existing machine, clone the `desheffer/secrets` repository.
+On the existing machine: Clone the `desheffer/secrets` repository.
 Add the key
 from the previous step.
 Follow the instructions in that repository to rekey
 secrets.
 Commit the changes and push.

-Back in `desheffer/nix-config`, pull in
+On the existing machine: Back in the `desheffer/nix-config` repository, pull in
 the changes using `nix flake lock --update-input secrets`.

-On the existing machine, commit and push the configuration for the new machine.
+Commit the changes
+and push.

 Run the install (replace `BRANCH` and `HOSTNAME` using the values from above):